Workshops

 This workshop includes a small group activity and discussion with time for reflection.
 In this workshop participants will:

-The workshop is 2.5 hours (including a 10-minute break) and is limited to a maximum of 30 spaces.
+The workshop is 2.5 hours (including a 10-minute break).
 Participants will receive a takeaway package of relevant resources.
+Please note that a minimum number of participants is required for this workshop to go ahead.

 Workshop Instructor: Melissa J. Nelson

-I am a Toronto-based archivist and educator working in the field of Black archival practice.
-In 2023, I was honoured with the New Professional Award and Ancestry Award from the Association of Canadian Archivists.
-My work and research interests are grounded in an ethics of care for the preservation of Black cultural heritage and anti-Black archival materials.
-My work centers Black being and belonging in the archives to support collective healing and liberation movements.
+Melissa is a Toronto-based archivist and educator working in the field of Black archival practice.
+In 2023, she was honoured with the New Professional Award and Ancestry Award from the Association of Canadian Archivists.
+Her work and research interests are grounded in an ethics of care for the preservation of Black cultural heritage and anti-Black archival materials.
+Her work centers Black being and belonging in the archives to support collective healing and liberation movements.

-I am currently an Archivist at the Archives of Ontario, leading outreach activities with Black communities in the province.
-In my practice, I reimagine the archives as sites of Black joy, rather than Black pain.
-I am the Founder and Creative Director of the Black Memory Collective.
-I also produce and host the podcast, Archives & ThingsI hold a Master of Information Studies from McGill University.
-I received a Bachelor of Arts (Hons) in History, with a minor in Sociology, from Carleton University.
+Melissa is currently an Archivist at the Archives of Ontario, leading outreach activities with Black communities in the province.
+In her practice, she reimagines the archives as sites of Black joy, rather than Black pain.
+She is the Founder and Creative Director of the Black Memory Collective.
+Melissa also produces and hosts the podcast, Archives & Things.
+She holds a Master of Information Studies from McGill University and received a Bachelor of Arts (Hons) in History, with a minor in Sociology, from Carleton University.

 Workshop Reviews: